Lucevar/beautiful-jekyll/guides/Dungeons.md

+---
-Dungeons
+Title: Dungeons
+---
+This is a list of (hopefully) all the caves and dungeons in Morrowind (+ Tribunal and Bloodmoon, at the bottom) separated by category.
+Next to the name of the cave is a list of mods that change it.
+Some mods change a lot of different caves; in that case I've generally just abbreviated the name rather than linking it every time.
+These include:

+**Cavern Overhaul** by *Lougian* - Abbreviated as LCO
+**Mines & Caverns** by *jsp25* - Abbreviated as M&C
+**Mines & Caverns - Solstheim** by *jsp25* - Abbreviated as M&CS, only compatible with Wollibeebee's Tomb of the Snow Prince, not with vanilla.
+Use LCO's Solstheim changes if you don't use TOTSP.
+**Detailed Dungeons** by *Eldermaster28* - Abbreviated as DD.

+**If you're aware of any mods that change these locations but aren't listed here, please let me know!
+I can be contacted as Lucevar at the Morrowind Nexus or on the Morrowind Modding Discord (linked above)**.

 ## General Replacers
-**Lougian's Caverns Bumpmapped** - This makes such an incredible difference to the cave experience just on it's own.
+**Lougian's Caverns Bumpmapped** - This texture replacer makes such an incredible difference to the cave experience just on it's own.
+Requires MCP's Bumpmapping option to be enabled.

 ## New Dungeons
 **Archnalteg** - M&C